 The role of a councillor

 Councillors play an important role.
 You will decide what is in the public interest amidst a range of conflicting issues and views.
-The main parts of a Councillor’s role are:
+The main parts of a councillor’s role are:

 • Decision making – you’ll attend council meetings and committees, deciding which activities to support, where council funds should be spent, what services should be delivered and which policies should be put in place